Scroll down, or use the links below to jump to the right section, to find out all you need to know about studying with us at Redbridge College.

 Some courses require payment of a materials or equipment fee.
-Financial assistance may be available towards the cost of any college kit or equipment dependent on your circumstances, however all students are expected to pay the cost of the materials fee.
+Financial assistance may be available towards the cost of any college kit, equipment or uniform dependent on your circumstances, however all students are expected to pay the cost of the materials fee.

 Tuition and Examination Fees